DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 * Each type of attack threatens at least one of the three security requirements: Confidentiality, Integrity, and Availability (the CIA of security).
 * Attacks on computer systems and networks can be grouped into two broad categories: attacks on specific software (applications or operating systems), and attacks on specific protocol or service.

-## Malware
+## **Malware**
 * Refers to software that has been designed to cause damage to a system or to create a backdoor into the system to grant access to unauthorized individuals.
 * The installation of malware is done so that it is not obvious to the authorized users.

 🟢 **Ransomware**

-This type of malwaare typically encrypt files on a system and then leaves them unusuable either permanently, acting as a denial of service, or temporarily until a ransom is paid.
+This type of malwaare typically encrypt files on a system and then leaves them unusuable either permanently (acting as a denial of service) or temporarily until a ransom is paid.
 Ransom is typically a worm, completely automated and can be spread through a phishing email or unknowingly infected website.

 🟢 **Trojan**